realJeremySun/first-web-game-lb4/blog/2019-08-02-building-an-online-game-with-loopback-4-pt6.md

 ### Prerequisites

-I am completely new to front-end world.
+I am completely new to the front-end world.
 So I took some online courses.
 If you don't have any front-end experience like me, you should spend some time on the basic knowledge before moving on.

 - [Javascript 30 days](https://javascript30.com/)